arthmoeros/rik/README.md

 ```

 ## Provided Example
-In this repository the folder [libtest](libtest) contains a resources folder and a sample http GET request to test it, it can be run using `npm test` here.
+In this repository the folder [libtest](libtest) contains a iunctio folder and a sample http GET request to test it, it can be run using `npm run libtest-start` here.

 ## TO-DO

-- make it stoppable "gracefully"
-- allow a better api version structure
 - Refactoring Unit tests.
 - Anything else that may come up.